soumendrak/website-v2/content/resume.md

 * Accomplished professional with extensive experience in scalable ML service, back-end software development, and leading teams to develop end-to-end solutions in Banking & Finance, and Education domains.
 * 2.5+ years of experience in deploying, operationalizing, maintaining and scaling Machine Learning models in production.
 * 2+ years of experience AIOps platform development in IBM.
-* 8+ years of experience in both traditional and Generative AI models.
+* 8+ years of experience in **both traditional and Generative AI models**.
-* 11+ years of experience in multiple phases of Software Development Life Cycle including coding standards, code reviews, source control management, build processes, testing, and operations experience.
+* 12+ years of experience in multiple phases of Software Development Life Cycle including coding standards, code reviews, source control management, build processes, testing, and operations experience.
-* Led 12 software developers and 3 QA engineers on a project, and overall, in my career, led 20+ software engineers and 5+ QA engineers.
+* Led 12 software developers and 3 QA engineers on a project, and overall, in my career, **led 20+ software engineers and 5+ QA engineers**.
 * Post-graduated from one of India's top ten technical universities in Data Science and Engineering.
-* Certified in AWS Machine Learning Specialty and Azure AI fundamentals.
+* Certified in **AWS Machine Learning Specialty** and Azure AI fundamentals.
 Extensive experience working with AWS cloud.
 Also worked on Azure, GCP, IBM Cloud, Heroku, and Digital Ocean.
 * Well-versed with Python programming language, active volunteer, and one of the organizers of the PyCon India 2023.